 Market growth and global use of helium

-The global consumption of helium was 6.3 billion cubic feet in 2012.
-Helium is used for a number of industrial and medical applications, including MRI scanners, welding and fibre optics.
+The global consumption of helium was 6.3 billion cubic feet in 2013.
+Helium is used for a number of industrial and medical applications, including MRI scanners, welding and fibre-optics.

-By 2020 the global demand for helium is expected to rise by 30% from the current six billion cubic feet a year.
+By 2020, the global demand for helium is expected to rise by 30% at a rate from 2% to 3% a year.
 A large portion of this rising demand will be met by Qatar's North Field reservoir, which hosts the world's largest proven helium reserves.

 Al-Karaana Petrochemical Complex is a proposed olefins and derivatives plant, which will be located at Ras Laffan Industrial City in northern Qatar.